 HELL YES! it depends.
-Jokes aside, having a higher PPI or DPI is in general better since it means having a finer image that retains a greater amount of details.
+Jokes aside, having a higher PPI or DPI is, in general, better since it means having a finer image that retains a greater amount of detail.
 However, there's always a trade-off, and there are certain scenarios in which having a higher PPI count might be detrimental.

 So, even though bigger PPI is generally better, it really depends, as we saw when comparing the iPhone XR PPI vs the iMac.